pdvrieze/xmlutil/README.md

 * Gradle wrapper validation: ![Validate Gradle Wrapper](https://github.com/pdvrieze/xmlutil/workflows/Validate%20Gradle%20Wrapper/badge.svg)

 This project is a cross-platform XML serialization (wrapping) library compatible with kotlin serialization.
-It provides capabilities for Android, JVM and JS (alpha quality)
+It provides capabilities for Android, JVM, JS and Native (beta quality).

-It also provides serialization support
+It also provides serialization support.

 **Help wanted**: Any help with extending this project is welcome.
 Help is especially needed for the following aspects: